VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Quote:

-This thing doesn't get hot until the thermostat valve opens the large circle, and it's also made of plastic (like the (rubber) radiator hose), which is a poor heat conductor.
-And the contact area between the hose and the radiator hose (since the hose is round) is theoretically infinitely small.
-Practically, it's not much bigger either.
+The device only gets warm when the thermostat valve opens the main circuit, and it's also made of plastic (like the radiator hose, which is made of rubber), which is a poor conductor of heat.
+Furthermore, the contact area between the device and the radiator hose is theoretically infinitely small because the device is round.
+It's not much bigger, either, in terms of practicality.

-The quality of the yellow plastic is quite good, but the connection pieces at the ends break relatively quickly, as the plasticizers don't last long.
+The quality of the yellow plastic is quite good, but the connecting pieces at the ends tend to break quickly because the plasticizers don't last very long.

 Quote:

-Do you mean the fuel cooler from the A8? but it has 2 unsuitable connections (too thick).
+Do you mean the fuel cooler from an A8?
+But it has 2 incompatible connections (too thick).

-The one from the Sharan7M has 4 8mm connections, but it costs around 100€ (at VW).
+The one from Sharan7M has 4 pieces of 8mm connectors, but it costs almost 100€ (from VW).

 Quote:

-Annoying is that the 3C supplies the water from the RIGHT, so the driver's nozzle will always only get cold water.
+It's annoying that the 3C supplies water from the RIGHT, so the driver's nozzle will always only get cold water.

-He also has the KW (presumably coolant) reservoir on the right side.
+He also has the torque wrench balancer icon_smile.gif on the right side.

 selber schrauben - statt Werkstattpfusch